mcka1n/transaction-stats/README.md

   - If we only care about the last 60 minutes.
 It would be nice to remove every minute the past statistics.
   - Currently I'm inserting in the `ConcurrentHashMap` transactions in future timestamps, I made it because we could have scheduled *transactions* that we need to take in consideration in the stats.
    - It's worth to notice that these future/scheduled *transactions* are being stored in the correct `DateTime`.
-  - Maybe a Redis could help to deal with these key-value storage in the future.
+  - Maybe Redis could help to deal with these key-value storage in the future.
-- Probably YAGNI (for now).
-But I would propose Cassandra for this use-case.
+- Probably [YAGNI](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it) (for now).
+But I would propose [Cassandra](http://cassandra.apache.org/) for this use-case.
 Basically we have a Time-Series case here and Cassandra provides good tooling for these problems.
-  - Cassandra is easy to scale (It can handle up to 1 million requests per second).
+  - [Cassandra](http://cassandra.apache.org/) is easy to scale (It can handle up to 1 million requests per second).
    - Fast writes and relativity fast reads with compounded indexes.